 - Seth Rogen

 Rogen is smartly proving he's more than just a slacker schlub, in both real life and in movies.
-He turned heads (in a good way) in "50/50," and most recently stars in "This Is the End."
+He turned heads (in a good way) in "50/50," and killed it in comedy "This Is the End."
+His co-starring frat-boy comedy "Neighbors" did fantastically at the box office.

 - Taylor Kitsch

 Poor Kitsch just can't catch a break.
 He's getting a terrible rep in the business as a "movie killer" for his 2012 releases "John Carter," "Battleship," and "Savages."
-Better luck in the future for Riggins.
+He had better luck with "The Grand Seduction," a love letter to Newfoundland.
+Hope to see more of him in the future!

 - Mike Myers